 - Use knob covers on stoves.
 Turn the handles on your pots and pans toward the back of the stove so your child cannot pull a hot pan down on top of his or herself.
-Place a childproof cover over the switch of your garbage disposal.

 - Install childproof faucet and shower spout covers in your bathroom and kitchen to prevent hot water burns.
 Lower the temperature on your hot water heater.

 - Keep matches and lighters out of reach.

 - Install and regularly check smoke detectors.
 Dispose of hot ashes outside in a fireproof bucket.